 Account is insured by the FDIC.

-BEST PRACTICE NO. 2

-(CONTINUED)

 PROCEDURE FOR SAFEGUARDING CHECKS

 All unissued checks shall be kept in a locked check cabinet.
 (Identify location of cabinet).
 The check cabinet will remain locked at all times.
 Only the following persons are authorized to have keys to the cabinet and access to the checks: (Identify authorized individuals).